ABOUT THETA ZETA

 The national organization has mandatory requirements for membership based upon standardized test scores.
 Unlike our public school counterparts whose honor society (NHS) is based upon grading scales that differ from school to school, these objective, nationally normed scores have distinguished ESA membership as more prestigious according to NHS administration.
 Competitive colleges and universities as well as scholarship programs have become more and more intrigued by this honor society devoted solely to home school students.
 Acceptable test scores include:88 (CLT), 97 (CLT 10), 97 (CLT 8); 1200 (SAT), 1200 (PSAT), 1170(PSAT 10), 1090 (PSAT 8/9 for a 9th grade student), 1020 (PSAT 8/9 for an 8th grade student); 26 (ACT), 26 (Pre-ACT 10); a 90% composite score on the Iowa ITBS or ITED); 90% on the total battery (the score listed under the National PR-S or PR column) on the Stanford

 Additionally, all tests must be administered in a group setting if a parent is helping with the test administration.
 If a group setting is not possible, a non-family member may administer the test in a one-on-one setting, as long as the parent does not have access to the test.
+Online tests are also accepted with signed statement from test administrator.
 Parent administered tests are not acceptable.
 Test scores must not be more than 1 year old.

 There are no application fees and no obligation to join after submitting an application.
 All submitted information is confidential and will not be released to any outside organization or agency.